cesarebernardis/EigenvaluePerturbation/README.md

 The code allows reproducing the results of "Eigenvalue Perturbation for Item-based Recommender Systems", a work presented at the ACM RecSys Conference 2021.

-Please cite our article (coming soon!) if you use this repository or a part of it in your work.
+Please cite our article ([BibTex](https://dblp.org/rec/conf/recsys/BernardisC21.html?view=bibtex), [ACM DL](https://dl.acm.org/doi/10.1145/3460231.3478862)) if you use this repository or a part of it in your work.

 ## Installation